Wertyhahaha/demo-repo/README.md

 # Demo
-The hashtag is used for title. -- It's a shortcut
+The hashtag is used for title.
+It's like a shortcut
+Or more like an HTML tag